Campaigns tend to show just one side of someone. This is a look at the rest of my life.

 These projects come from the same place: caring about the systems and communities we’re all part of.

 One of my favorite projects is a group I started called Midtown Monarch Monitors, where we raise monarch butterflies each year.
 The goal isn’t to “save the butterflies.”
-It’s to help people experience something incredible and reconnect with the natural world happening all around us.
+It’s to help people experience something absolutely incredible and reconnect with the natural world happening all around us.
 Sometimes microscopes are helpful!

 My scientific background makes me curious about the systems within the natural world.
 That's why we participate in an international citizen science program that tags and tracks monarch butterflies throughout their migration to Mexico.